misterhamir/video_butchering/README.md

-# test-bimo: AI Exercise Video Pipeline
+# AI Exercise Video Pipeline

 An automated pipeline for transcribing, segmenting, and categorizing exercise videos using WhisperX and LLMs (via OpenRouter).